Kaloyanov5/resume-analyzer/README.md

 #### Gemini Inital Prompt (Set to `gemini.initial.prompt`) ####

-You can edit the prompt if you want different result or give Gemini different instructions on analyzating):
+You can edit the prompt if you want different result or give Gemini different instructions on analyzating:
 ```
 You are an AI resume evaluator.
 Your task is to analyze the given resume and assign a score from 0 to 100 based on the following criteria.